RAVE FabriCARE: Position Papers

 Clearly, the cubic zirconium strategy wasn’t working any more.

 So some ordinary cleaners adopted a new approach.
 They introduced a three tier pricing system, typically dubbed their “everyday”, “expert” or “couture” service.
-Or their diamond, platinum and gold service, their classic, deluxe and signature service, or their basic, classic and artisan service.
+Or their "diamond", "platinum" and "gold" service.
+Or their "classic", "deluxe" and "artisan" service.

 The rationale was simple.